30461 - PRIVATE AND BUSINESS LAW

 Go to class group/s: 13

-We mainly focus on the corporation as a legal form enabling business participants to transact easily and cost-effectively through the medium of the corporate entity.
+Business Law.
+We focus on the corporation as a legal form enabling business participants to transact easily and cost-effectively through the medium of the corporate entity.
 Classes cover the corporation’s core legal characteristics, in terms of legal personality, limited liability, transferable shares, delegated management under a board structure, and investor ownership.
-Against this fundamental backdrop, the course builds on the European regulatory framework relevant to company law to discuss the corporate structure of the firm, including the board of directors and the shareholders meeting, creditor protection, and the company’s financing.
+Against this fundamental backdrop, the course builds on the European regulatory framework relevant to company law to discuss the corporate governance structure of the firm, including the board of directors and the shareholders meeting, creditor protection, and the company’s financing.

 - Explain the basic features of private and business law.